 Visual vs Text-based Programming Languages For Your Kids

-Kids are able to learn programming languages while they are young.
+Kids can learn programming languages while they are young.
 We, as parents, are responsible for guiding our children as early as today.
 So, if we decided to teach coding, then we should start it right away.

 Why is learning coding languages essential?